 Casting Off the Dead Things Before the Living God

-Reflecting on the First Sunday after Christmas: Three Days after Sunday (Year A)
+Preparing for the First Sunday in Lent, Three Days Before Sunday (Year C)

 And as to the shoes, let him who is about to touch the holy land which the feet of God hath trodden, put them off, as Moses did upon the mount, that he may bring there nothing dead; nothing to come between humanity and God (Gregory of Nazianzus, Oration 45.19)

 As Moses stands in the presence of God on Mount Horeb, he is commanded to take off his shoes for the place on which he stands is holy.
 In the ancient Near East, the custom of taking off one’s sandals was a sign of respect.
-But in our quote above, Gregory turns our minds to the moral implications of what it means to stand in the presence of the holy.
+But Gregory of Nazianzus turns our minds to the moral implications of what it means to stand in the presence of the holy.
 For Gregory, Moses’ shoes signify those unholy things that stand between God and human beings.
 If any of us is to stand in the presence of the holy, we too must be holy.
-St. Augustine picks up on the same theme as well in Exodus 3.
+St. Augustine picks up on the same theme as well.

 What are the shoes?
 Well, what are the shoes we wear?
 Leather from dead animals.
 The hides of dead animals are what we protect our feet with.
 So what are we being ordered to do?
 To give up dead works.
 This is symbolically what he instructs Moses to do in his honor, when the Lord says to him, “Take off your shoes.
 For the place you are standing in is holy ground.”
 There’s no holier ground than the church of God is there?
 So as we stand let us take off our shoes, let us give up dead works (Sermon 101.7).